 On February 27, 2009, the Managing Board of the Company, as authorized by the Supervisory Board of the Compensation Committee, granted additional 50,400 shares to selected employees designated by the Managing Board of the Company as part of the 2008 Employee Plan, with the same terms and conditions as the original plan.
 As a consequence of the failed performance conditions explained above, 33,589 shares were lost for vesting, of which 11,365 on the first local subplan and 1,332 on the second local subplan.
 In compliance with the graded vesting of the grant, the first tranche of the original plan, representing 3,348 shares, vested as at May 14, 2009.
 The first tranche of the second local subplan, representing 214 shares, vested as at February 28, 2010.
-The second tranche of the original plan and of the second subplan, representing respectively 2,648 and 214 shares, vested as at May 14, 2010.
 At December 31, 2010 8,901 nonvested shares were outstanding as part of this additional grant, of which 5,685 under the first local subplan and 240 under the second local subplan.

-On May 20, 2009, the Compensation Committee (on behalf of the entire Supervisory Board and with its approval) granted 165,000 stock-based awards to the members of the Supervisory Board and professionals of the Supervisory Board ("The 2009 Supervisory Board Plan"), of which 7,500 awards were immediately waived.
-These awards are granted at the nominal value of the share of \in 1.04 and vest over the following period: one third after 12 months, one third after 24 months and one third after 36 months following the date of the grant.
+On May 20, 2009, the Compensation Committee (on behalf of the entire Supervisory Board and with its approval) granted 165,000 stockbased awards to the members of the Supervisory Board and professionals of the Supervisory Board ("The 2009 Supervisory Board Plan"), of which 7,500 awards were immediately waived.
+These awards are granted at the nominal value of the share of €1.04 and vest over the following period: one third after 12 months, one third after 24 months and one third after 36 months following the date of the grant.
 Nevertheless, they are not subject to any market, performance or service conditions.
 As such, their associated compensation cost was recorded immediately at grant.
 In compliance with the graded vesting of the grant, the first tranche of this plan, representing 52,500 shares, vested as at May 20, 2010.
 Furthermore, following the resignation of one of the members, 10,000 shares were accelerated in 2010.
 As of December 31 2010, 95,000 awards were outstanding under the 2009 Supervisory Board Plan.